gurung-ajay/Sentiment-Analysis-on-IMDB-reviews-with-Machine-Learning/README.md

 The models I created are: MultinominalNB, LogisticRegression, KNeighborsClassifier and RandomForestClassifier

+After evaluation, Logistic Regression emerged to be the best performing model with cross validation score of 86.74%

 Tools used: Python, Pandas, Matplotlib, Scikit Learn, NLTK, Pickle, Streamlit

 ## To run the streamplit app: